emilyhigginson/phase-1-control-flow-lab/README.md

 ## Introduction

-You have been hired as a contractor for Scuber, a burgeoning startup that helps busy parents transport their children to and from all of their activities on scooters.
+You have been hired as a contractor for Scuber, a bxurgeoning startup that helps busy parents transport their children to and from all of their activities on scooters.